svanderbleek/svanderbleek/README.md

 ## Some Background

-* Check out my pins, they are small projects in some of my favorite languages: Go, Haskell, and Python
+* Check out my pins, they are small projects in some of my favorite languages: Go, Haskell, Python, and Kotlin
 * My online teaching has 5 star reviews on [codementor](https://www.codementor.io/@svanderbleek)
 * I have spoken at meetups and conferences, here's a short Papers We Love NYC talk on [unification](https://paperswelove.org/2018/video/sandy-vanderbleek-a-widespread-error-in-unification-algorithms/)
 * I went to Oregon Programming Languages Summer School in [2017](https://www.cs.uoregon.edu/research/summerschool/summer17/participants.php)